layershift/enscale-docs/pages/02.getting-started/05.create-environment/docs.10.md

 !!!
 A runtime is selected by default, but if you need an environment without a runtime node, you can always choose *None* from the dropdown menu.

 **Runtime** - This is the server that forms the base of your deployments, in essence consider it as the "home" of your application.
-Runtime nodes are pre-configured with your option of language pack and version.
-While the version can be changed later on, the selected language is permament.

 **Load balancer** - A load balancer server comes in handy when you have multiple runtime nodes - it will be set to automatically distribute requests between your servers.